tingzhenghou/tingzhenghou.github.io/_pages/about.md

 My research interests include the computational modeling and rational design of novel energy storage materials, the development of high throughput computational infrastructures, and the application of artificial intelligence in materials science.
 I have authored or co-authored 24 refereed research papers with a total citation over 6,000.
 I am an invited peer reviewer for *Nature Catalysis*, *Journal of the American Chemical Society*, *Advanced Functional Materials*, *Chemistry of Materials*, *Research*, *RSC Advances*, *Chinese Chemical Letters*, etc.

-The lab has openings for postdoctoral researchers and graduate students.
+See details of lab openings [here](https://tingzhenghou.github.io/openings/).